 What is the issue you would like the board to address and why?
-In the last 10 years, drift dipnetting from personal boats has substantially increased as a method of harvesting salmon in the CPUDF.
+In the last 12 years, drift dipnetting from both personal and guided boats has substantially increased as a method of harvesting salmon in the Chitina Personal Use Dipnet Fishery (CPUDF).
 This is in large part due to the very limited number of suitable sites available for shore based dipnetting.
 Because much of the CPUDF lies within the deep turbulent waters of Woods Canyon on the Copper River, productive areas to dip from boats are very limited.
 A favorable and high use area for drift dipnetting from boats lies at the downstream end of Woods Canyon, on the east side of the Copper River, just upstream of the lower boundary of the CPUDF.
 This short drift area is only approximately 250 yards long, has a gravel bottom and stays relatively snag free saving the loss of \$150+ dipnets.
 This short drift area has become the go-to spot for boat dipnetters and often becomes very congested with up to and over 15 boats drifting the same area.
-This congestion of boats has created a very dangerous navigation hazard for these boaters within the swift waters of the Copper River.
+This congestion of boats in this short drift area has created a very dangerous navigation hazard for these boaters within the swift waters of the Copper River and boat accidents are inevitable.